 - Definition

-- Any activity where club members are formally representing their sport club, RSS, and Southern Illinois University in a competitive or non-competitive activity.
+- o Any activity where club members are formally representing their sport club, RSS, and Southern Illinois University in a competitive or non-competitive activity.

 - Example:

 - o Any competition

-- o Approved or unapproved club travel
+- Approved or unapproved club travel

-- o Alumni-focused special event
+- Alumni-focused special event

 - o Training seminars

 - Philanthropy

 - Travel

 - When traveling off-campus, the sport club should submit the RSS travel request form at least fourteen (14) business days in advance.

-- If University funds will support attendance of an off-campus event, the RSS travel request form must be completed.

-- o If the club is hosting or attending a philanthropic event off-campus, the RSS travel request form must be completed.
+- If the club is hosting or attending a philanthropic event off-campus, the RSS travel request form must be completed.

 - Home events

 - The sport club should submit the RSS activity registration form for on-campus home events, competitions, and philanthropic events at least twenty (20) business days in advance.

 - Eligibility for competitions is limited to current club members that have met all NGB and Competitive Sports requirements.

 - o If a club seeks to hold philanthropic events on campus, the Competitive Sports Office needs forty (40) business days of advance notice to ensure University policies and procedure are being followed.

 - All philanthropic activities need to be reported via the sport club philanthropy report.